Our Vision

 Since 2018 we have developed and supported a network over 100 locally trusted organisations from a range of system settings, including voluntary groups, charities, housing and residents’ associations, sports clubs, youth clubs, local authority teams, parish councils and food banks.
 Working together we have been able to evidence the need of holiday activity and food clubs during the school holidays and secure funding through the Essex Local Delivery Pilot, Essex County Council and more recently through the Department for Educations HAF programme.

 We have developed a network of over 200 locally trusted organisations (LTOs) who are rooted in their local community, and collaborate with Active Essex Foundation and each other to use sport and physical activity to achieve a host of social, health, and economic outcomes.
-We are committed to building the capacity of all LTOs, and creating a strong network to ensure sharing of knowledge and resources.
-One of our priorities for building capacity is to develop understanding of asset based community development (ABCD).
-Understanding and adopting an ABCD approach ensures that the focus is on what is strong, not what is wrong.
-ABCD is the way to build healthier, safer, prosperous and more inclusive communities from the ground up, with citizens in the lead.
+We are committed to building the capacity of the sport for development sector, and creating a strong network to ensure sharing of knowledge and resources.